linode/docs/docs/products/platform/billing/_index.md

 #### A Service is Present on an Account for the *Entire* Month

-You create the Compute Instance prior to the start of the month and it remains on your account for the entire month.
+You create the Compute Instance before the start of the month and it remains on your account for the entire month.
 Calculating the service fees at the hourly rate for 720 hours (again, assuming a 30 day month), the total would have come to $38.88.
 Since this exceeds the monthly cap for this service, you are instead charged the predictable $36 monthly rate.

 #### A Service is Present on an Account for *Almost* the Entire Month